Disney World Special Events, Festivals and Parties

 Epcot International Food and Wine Festival

-The 2023 Epcot International Food and Wine Festival will be held July 27 through November 18.
+The 2023 Epcot International Food and Wine Festival was held July 27 through November 18.

 Eat to the Beat Concerts take place on select nights and are included with admission to Epcot.
 Internationally recognized artists and local Orlando bands will perform.
 Eat to the Beat Dining Packages were available to book for lunch or dinner on Fridays through Mondays at select Epcot restaurants.